Gentrification of San Francisco: Mission District

-Mission District, San Francisco is heavily populated with Latino communities and has historically been subject to gentrification from growth and expansion of technology.
+Mission District is heavily populated with Latino communities and has historically been subject to gentrification from growth and expansion of technology.
 For example, the cost of living and rent prices in the Mission District increased in the late 1990s after the Dot-com bubble boom.
 The Mission District was chosen as a place for many higher-income, white tech workers to reside because of the culture of the Mission District, the high density of the neighborhood and the multiple forms of transportation infrastructures available in the area to the Financial District and Silicon Valley.
 Along with an increase in rent prices, the value of the Northeast Mission Industrial Zone (NEMIZ) decreased and was replaced by tech-based work.
 The dot-com boom is also known as the Mission District's first wave of gentrification.
 After the dot-com bubble burst, the Mission District experienced less gentrification during the period of economic recovery, however, it remained an area with an increasing influx of high-income, tech workers.
 Since 1980, the Latino population in the Mission District decreased from 44% to 38% in 2013.
 This was coupled with an increase in the population of white residents in the Mission District from 36% in 1980 to 43% in 2013.
 Furthermore, the number of residents in the Mission District without a high school diploma decreased from 41% in 1980 to 17% in 2003, while the number of residents in the Mission District with a four-year college degree increased from 18% in 1980 to 52% in 2003.